 Riley Creek Campground Quick Facts

 Location: Mile 0.4 on the Denali Park Road Nearby attractions: Murie Science and Learning Center, Denali Visitor Center Campsites: 147 Campsite options: Walk-in, RVs up to 40 feet Maximum campers per site: 8 Amenities: Restrooms, potable water, picnic tables, fire grates, food lockers, garbage cans Riley Creek Mercantile amenities: RV dump/fill stations, showers, laundry, firewood for sale

 Reservations at Riley Creek Campground

+The campground will fill quickly in the spring and summer, so arriving without a reservation is not recommended.
 You can make reservations online starting as early as December for the following year at www.reservedenali.com.
 You can also call 1-800-622-7275 with questions or for additional reservation information.